Menu

 This content was developed in partnership with the Parkinson’s Foundation.

-Research is vital to helping researchers and doctors better understand Parkinson’s disease (PD).
-Research leads to a better understanding of symptoms and disease progression, new treatments and medications, and will one day lead to a cure.
+Clinical trials are vital to helping researchers and healthcare providers better understand Parkinson’s disease (PD).
+Research leads to a better understanding of symptoms and disease progression, new treatments and medications, and hopefully, a cure one day.

-When it comes to medical research, the Black community is underrepresented in research (including clinical trials) due to several factors.
-The inclusion of Black and African Americans in PD research is critical because this research advances our understanding of how the disease specifically affects the Black community and how Black people with Parkinson’s respond to PD treatments.
-With this information, researchers can identify and develop focused therapies, treatments and medications that can improve the quality of life for Black people living with PD.
+When it comes to medical research, the Black community is underrepresented due to several factors, including medical distrust of the healthcare system and a lack of awareness of clinical trials.
+The inclusion of our community in PD research is critical because it can advance our understanding of how the disease affects the Black community and how we respond to treatments.
+With this information, researchers can identify and develop therapies and medications that can improve the quality of life for Black people living with Parkinson’s disease.

 Featured on BlackDoctor

-Clinical trials are a type of research study.
+Clinical trials are research studies that involve human participants to evaluate the effectiveness and safety of a new drug or treatment.
 After developing a new treatment, scientists will conduct a clinical trial to test it.
 These trials could test a new medication, surgical procedure, or type of therapy.
-Clinical trial participation can include completing surveys, testing an exercise regime, or following new diet guidelines
+Clinical trial participation can include completing surveys, testing an exercise regimen, or following new diet guidelines.

-Clinical trials are the only way we can reach safe, regulated and approved breakthroughs in treatment and care.
-Researchers need volunteers to participate in clinical trials so that they can solve unanswered questions about PD and develop new or improved treatments.
-Current medications are only available because of previous clinical trial participants.
+Clinical trials are the only way we can reach safe, regulated, and approved breakthroughs in treatment and care.
+Researchers need volunteers to participate in clinical trials to address unanswered questions about PD and to develop new or improved treatments.
+In fact, the current medications we use today are only available because of participants in previous clinical trials, so they are critical to the evolution of medicine.

 Are Clinical Trials Safe?

 It is understandable to have hesitations about participating in a clinical trial.
-Every clinical trial is reviewed by regulatory bodies such as the U.S. Food and Drug Administration, the National Institutes of Health (NIH) or an institution’s ethics board to protect the safety of participants.
-It is important to always consult with your doctor before deciding to participate in any clinical trial.
+Every clinical trial is reviewed by regulatory bodies such as the U.S. Food and Drug Administration, the National Institutes of Health (NIH), or an institution’s ethics board (i.e., the Institutional Review Board) to protect participants’ safety.
+It is important to always consult with your doctor before deciding to participate in any clinical trial to ensure it’s the right choice for your health needs and goals.

-Why Is Genetic Testing Important?
-How Does It Relate to Clinical Trials?
+Why is Genetic Testing Important, and How Does it Relate to Clinical Trials?

-Identifying genetic differences among people with PD can help researchers understand how and why people have different experiences with the disease.
-Genetic testing can help people with PD and their clinicians identify whether they carry a genetic mutation and help determine if they are eligible to enroll in certain clinical trials.
+Identifying genetic differences among people with PD can help researchers understand how and why people experience the disease differently.
+Genetic testing can help people with Parkinson’s disease and their clinicians determine whether they carry a genetic mutation and whether they are eligible to enroll in certain clinical trials.
 Several ongoing clinical trials are already testing treatments for people who carry certain PD gene mutations.

 For people with Parkinson’s, genetic tests and counseling are not always available or covered by health insurance.
 To address these barriers, the Parkinson’s Foundation launched PD GENEration: Mapping the Future of Parkinson’s Disease, a study that offers genetic testing and genetic counseling at no cost to all people with PD in the U.S. and some Caribbean Islands.